hyosung11/Launch-School/Courses/journal.md

 2. What will you do today?
    * [x] 1.
 Study Session with Alex (Anki cards for me)
    * [ ] 2.
-Read _The Programmer's Brain_, Chapter 6: Getting better at solving coding problems
+Read _The Programmer's Brain_, Chapter 6: Getting better at solving programming problems
    * [ ] 3.
 JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 13
    * [ ] 4.
 JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 14
    * [ ] 6.
 JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 15